OCExercise/haskellbook-solutions/chapters/chapter06/README.md

 ## Show

 * The `Show` typeclass describes a family of types that are **printable**.
-That is the `print` function can accept values of these types and (crudely put) display them on some output device.
+That is the `print` function (not actually defined on the `Show` type class, but as a standalone in the [`System.IO`](http://hackage.haskell.org/package/base-4.10.0.0/docs/src/System.IO.html#print) module) can accept values of these types and (crudely put) display them on some output device.
 I imagine the actual implementation of Show is considerably more capable than simply printing to a monitor, but this will suffice for now.
 * Like `Enum`, `Show` defines instances for the primitives as well as lists and tuples thereof.
 * `Show` is our second real exposure to how Haskell deals with impure operations (input-output).
 The first was the `main` function we've encountered several times in exercises in order to prepare a main loop for program execution.
 Like `main`, the final result of `print` is of type `IO`.
     ```haskell